 It depends on the job vacancy you are applying for.
 If the vacancy only needs a few Japanese, you may be able to go with basic Japanese ability.
 To have a bigger opportunity and a better job, we suggest brushing up your Japanese competency at least to JLPT N2 or business level.
 The JLPT N2 and above is well-considered by most Japanese companies and opens your opportunity wider.

 Is a Japanese company allow Muslim employees to do pray during work and wear a hijab?

 You need to tell the company beforehand because most Japanese companies don’t know well about it and mostly, they will allow you to do pray or wear a hijab.
 However, since Japan also has its own work culture, you need to make sure and be careful to separate work time and pray time.

 If you are hired by a company, you will obtain a working visa.

 Is it true that the Japanese companies will ask to do unpaid overtime?

 It depends on each company even it is known as one of the work-culture that is ingrained in Japanese society.
 In some circumstances, doing unpaid overtime might be considered as a loyalty to the company and may obtain a good evaluation.

 Is it true that it’s difficult for employees to take childcare leave?

-These recent years, more male employees are taking childcare leave but seem like it still, in the long run, to have it as normal/common in the working society.
+These recent years, more male employees are taking childcare leave but seems like it still, in the long run, to have it as normal/common in the working society.

 What are the challenges of working in Japan?